 The term eczema is applied to a wide range of rashes that are typically red, itchy, and raised and can occur anywhere on the body.
 Eczematous rashes are common; one third of the world's population has experienced or will experience an episode at some time in their lives.
 It is an especially common problem in children, with 30 percent of preschool children and 15 to 20 percent of school kids having eczematous rashes.
 Eczematous rashes doubled or tripled between 1995 and 2008.
 Because eczematous rashes are, to some degree, driven by allergic processes, other allergic phenomena typically accompany eczema, such as asthma, allergic rhinitis, and sinus congestion, acid reflux, eosinophilic esophagitis (esophageal inflammation), infantile colic, and allergic enterocolitis (small intestinal and colon inflammation).

-More From Rodale News: 4 Best Moisturizers for Dry Skin
+More: 4 Best Moisturizers for Dry Skin

 People with celiac disease are three times more prone to eczema than people without it, while relatives of people with celiac disease (who don't have celiac disease themselves) are twice as prone.
 Because eczema is common outside of celiac disease, there is no shortage of wild theories that blame this chronic, annoying, and sometimes disfiguring condition on everything from dust mites to neurosis to excessive cleanliness.